mijnverbruik/dsmr/README.md

 **M-Bus Devices** (gas, water, thermal meters)
 - `mbus_devices` - List of `%DSMR.MBusDevice{}` structs with gas/water/heat readings

+When the parser encounters OBIS codes that aren't in its mapping table, they're collected in `unknown_fields` as `{obis_tuple, value}` pairs instead of causing a crash.
+This allows the library to handle:
+- Proprietary meter-specific codes
+- Newer OBIS codes not yet supported
+- Regional variations in smart meter implementations

 See [full documentation](https://hexdocs.pm/dsmr/DSMR.Telegram.html) for detailed field descriptions and types.

 ### Serialization